 How is overnight interest calculated?

-- Static Markup: A fixed rate applied per instrument type.
+- Static markup: a fixed markup applied per instrument type.

 How does overnight interest affect my account?